vtnaka/mechanical-engineering/README.md

-# Mechanical Engineering Code Library
+# Mechanical Engineering Code Repository
 This repository contains some code that I implemented throughout engineering school, covering:
+- Materials Strength
 - Heat Transfer and Thermodynamics
-- Materials Strength
-- Welding Statistical Analysis
 - Power Thermal Systems
+- Welding Statistical Analysis and some other topics

-The primary languages and softwares that I worked with are Python, Matlab and EES (Engineering Equation Solver).
+The primary languages and softwares that I worked with are Python, Matlab, EES (Engineering Equation Solver) and some Arduino code.
-Mainly, the objective is just to store the files in a repository, that I can revisit anytime in the future.